Diokuz/puppeteer-request-mocker/README.md

   // [] by default
   skipQueryParams: ['randomId', 'timestamp'],

+  // Same as skipQueryParams but for post body params
+  // Only application/json MIME type is supported
+  skipPostParams: ['randomId', 'timestamp'],

   // Probably you dont want to mock some requests (e.g. cdn js files)
   // And you definitely dont want to mock your webapp requests (e.g. localhost/app.js)
   // So, you could explicitly whitelist urls you want to mock